Blueprint TravelersBlueprint Travelers

 Aloft Panama

 The Aloft is a well-designed modern hotel that appeals to travelers who want clean lines, reliable amenities, and a lively bar scene without the formality of a full-service luxury property.
-The rooftop pool and city views are strong selling points, and the hotel is a short ride from both Casco Viejo and Multiplaza.
+The rooftop pool and city views are strong selling points, and the hotel is a short ride from Casco Viejo.
 A solid mid-range choice in a neighborhood that skews expensive.

 Book Aloft Panama on Hotels.com →